apache/allura/pyforge/docs/guides/gadgets.rst

-Overview of PyForge plugin Gadgets:
+Overview of PyForge tool Gadgets:
 =====================================================================

 A pyforge gadget consists of a couple of distinct things: